 Hello, and welcome.
-I am an assistant professor of mathematics at Case Western Reserve University.
+I am an associate professor of mathematics at Case Western Reserve University.
 My research is also supported by the American Institute of Mathematics (check out the picture of AIM's future math castle!) and the NSF Division of Mathematical Sciences.

 During the 2013 -- 2014 academic year, I will be on sabbatical at the Institut de Mathématiques de Toulouse at the Université Paul Sabatier in Toulouse, France, supported by the Simons Foundation.